mmshahria/GlassboardTech-API-Reference/Deals/GET A deal by Id.md

 <strong> portfolioCompanyEntity </strong> `enum`

-The entity types of the portfolio company.
+The entity type of the portfolio company.
 Accepted `enum` values are `LIMITED_LIABILITY_COMPANY┃LIMITED_PARTNERSHIP┃C_CORPORATION┃S_CORPORATION┃GENERAL_PARTNERSHIP┃FOREIGN_ENTITY┃CORPORATION`.The variable must be equal to one of the values that have been predefined for it.

  <strong> securityType </strong> `enum`